NIH FAQs: Biosketch and Other Support

 A student working for class credit, including those on a student visa, is not considered in-kind support.
 This would be considered institutional support and therefore not reportable as Other Support.
 Students supported by an NIH T32 and working on an R01 with, or under the direction of, the PI or senior/key personnel are not considered Other Support.

-If I am mentoring a post-doc or graduate student who is individually funded through an outside institution (e.g., foundation, home university or federal agency), does that need to be disclosed as an in-kind resource in Other Support?
+If I am mentoring a post-doc or graduate student who is individually funded through an outside institution (e.g., foundation, home university), does that need to be disclosed as an in-kind resource in Other Support?

 If the relationship is solely a mentor/mentee arrangement, with no research activities, then it is not a resource and does not need to be reported.
 If the post-doc or graduate student is performing research activities in support of the PD/PI or other senior/key personnel’s research endeavors, then their support must be reported as an in-kind resource.